Understanding a few basics about physics for scuba diving will keep you safe underwater. This includes Boyle’s Law

 The second and very important concept to grasp is in how the pressure changes according to depth.
 Diving affects the air spaces in your body and in the flexible air spaces in your scuba diving equipment.

 This is where the physics of Boyle’s Law is actually at play.

 Keeping this very simple, Boyle’s Law is explained as follows:

 - Assuming you have a flexible container filled with air.
 As the volume of this flexible container increases, the pressure of the air inside the contain decreases in proportion to the volume increase.

 - Similarly, as volume of the flexible container decreases, the pressure of the air inside the container increases in proportion to the volume decrease.

 Simple, right?
 If that is not clear to you, let’stake a look at an example.

 Boyle’s Law scuba diving concept #3 – The Balloon experiment:

-It therefore makes sense that as the balloon has halved in size, but with the same amount of air inside it, the volume of the air would decreased proportionately.
-In this case the volume of the air inside the balloon will have halved.
+Even though the balloon has halved in size it still has the same amount of air inside, but the volume of the air inside the balloon has have halved.

 Similarly, if you fill a balloon at 10 metres (33 feet) and tie it off so that none of the air can escape.
 Then bring this balloon to the surface, it would double in size.